Workers' wages continue to climb, but not as fast as inflation – KION546

 By Tami Luhby, CNN

-Employers continued hiking workers’ pay, but the increases still weren’t enough to compensate for the even faster rise in inflation.
+Employers continued hiking workers’ pay at a brisker-than-expected pace, but the increases still weren’t enough to compensate for the even faster rise in inflation.

 Wages and salaries for civilian workers increased 1.4% in the second quarter and 5.3% over the year ending in June, according to the Bureau of Labor Statistics’ Employment Cost Index, released Friday.
 Both measures show swifter growth than in the first quarter.